-- PSY 1513 GENERAL PSYCHOLOGY An introduction to the scientific study of human behavior and mental processes.
+- PSY 1513 GENERAL PSYCHOLOGY This course is an introduction to the scientific study of human behavior and mental processes.
 This includes history and theories of psychology, research methods, biological bases of behavior, the principles of learning, personality and abnormal behavior.
 Three lecture hours.
-Three semester hours credit. - PSY/EPY 2513 CHILD PSYCHOLOGY A study of the various aspects of human growth and development during childhood and emerging adolescence.
+Three semester hours credit. - PSY/EPY 2513 CHILD PSYCHOLOGY This course is a study of the various aspects of human growth and development during childhood and emerging adolescence.
 Topics include biological, psychosocial and cognitive development.
 Three hours lecture.
-Three semester hours credit. - PSY/EPY 2523 ADOLESCENT PSYCHOLOGY A study of various aspects of human growth and development during adolescence.
+Three semester hours credit. - PSY/EPY 2523 ADOLESCENT PSYCHOLOGY This course is a study of various aspects of human growth and development during adolescence.
 Topics include biological, psychosocial and cognitive development.
-Three semester hours credit. - PSY/EPY 2533 HUMAN GROWTH AND DEVELOPMENT A study of various aspects of human growth and development from conception through death.
+Three semester hours credit. - PSY/EPY 2533 HUMAN GROWTH AND DEVELOPMENT This course is a study of various aspects of human growth and development from conception through death.
 Topics include biological, psychosocial and cognitive development.
 Three hours lecture.
-Three semester hours credit. - PSY 2553 PSYCHOLOGY OF PERSONAL ADJUSTMENT A course to aid in developing an understanding of personal adjustment with emphasis placed on personal issues through life, love and relationships, wellness, and career exploration.
+Three semester hours credit. - PSY 2553 PSYCHOLOGY OF PERSONAL ADJUSTMENT This course aids in developing an understanding of personal adjustment with emphasis placed on personal issues through life, love and relationships, wellness, and career exploration.
 Prerequisite: PSY 1513.
 Three lecture hours.
 Three semester hours credit.